bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-cshtml[RenderFragmentParamsTest.razor](../../../samples/tests/razor/RenderFragmentParams3Test.razor)]

-The example passes a inline Razor template to the <xref:Bunit.TestContext.Render(RenderFragment)> method.
+The example passes a inline Razor template to the <xref:Bunit.TestContext.Render(Microsoft.AspNetCore.Components.RenderFragment)> method.
 The child content, some Razor markup, and parameters to the child component, is just passed like normal in Razor code.

 ***

 #### Passing a mix of Razor and HTML to a RenderFragment parameter

 Some times you need to pass multiple different types of content to a `RenderFragment` parameter, e.g. both markup and and a component.
 This can be done in the following way: